SafeHome.org may receive compensation from some providers listed on this page. Learn More

 The Ring 3 sees the world through a 1080p HD lens with a super-wide 160-degree field of view.
 That means we could see everything going on outside our door.
 And we really mean everything.
 Seriously, look at that view.

-The unit’s advanced motion capture capability also meant that when anything was happening outside, we wouldn’t miss it.
+As far as security measures go, the unit’s advanced motion capture capability meant that when anything was happening outside, we wouldn’t miss it.
 We also really appreciated Ring’s capacity for customization here.
 Using the app we were able to set up meaningful zones for the Ring to pay special attention to, and we were also able to adjust the sensitivity of the motion detection overall.
 This really cut down on false alerts and made it so only meaningful notifications were sent.

 Ring App Motion Detection Zones